rodrigocfelix/SolaceKafkaConnectors/README.md

   Choose where you want to upload your docker image, build it and upload it e.g.
   * *docker build -t rodrigofelixdockerhub/kafka:latest .*
   * *docker push rodrigofelixdockerhub/kafka*

+ (in case you decide to use mine don't forget to uncomment the standalone CMD and comment the distributed one) .

 **To deploy:**
   * Connect to your kubernetes cluster (you can check it by doing *kubectl get node*).